d-krupke/cpsat-primer/README.md

 4. [How does it work?](#how-does-it-work): After we know what we can do with CP-SAT, we look into how CP-SAT will do all these things.

-> This is just an unofficial primer, not a full documentation.
+> :warning: This is just an unofficial primer, not a full documentation.
 I will provide links to more material whenever
 > possible.
 Additionally, I also add some personal experiences whenever I consider it helpful.
+> Note that I have to do some (un-)educated guesses at some parts, which I cannot always
+> label accordingly in favour of readability.
+Please do not take all details here for
+> granted - they may be wrong.

 **Target audience:** People with some background in [integer programming](https://en.wikipedia.org/wiki/Integer_programming) /[linear optimization](https://en.wikipedia.org/wiki/Linear_programming), who would like to know an actually viable alternative to [Branch and Cut](https://en.wikipedia.org/wiki/Branch_and_cut).
-However, I tried to make it understandable for anyone interested in [combinatorial optimization](https://en.wikipedia.org/wiki/Combinatorial_optimization).
+However, I try to make it understandable for anyone interested in [combinatorial optimization](https://en.wikipedia.org/wiki/Combinatorial_optimization).